How Long Does a Leased Line Take to Install?

 A clear, direct answer to this question — written for UK business owners and IT decision-makers.

 A leased line takes 30–90 working days to install in the UK.
 Sites close to existing fibre infrastructure install faster; rural or complex sites requiring civil works take longer.
-AMVIA recommends ordering 90 days before you need the line live.
-The critical first step is a site survey and postcode check — this determines whether excess construction charges apply.
+AMVIA recommends ordering 90 days before you need the line live, starting with a postcode check and site survey.

 Key Points